sanxing-chen/Academic-Web/docs/index.md

 I'm a first-year master student in computer science at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science), where I work with Prof. [Yangfeng Ji](http://yangfengji.net) in natural language processing (NLP).

-My long-term research interest lies primarily in helping computers to learn natural languages ​​like in the way humans do.
+My long-term research interest lies primarily in helping computers to learn natural languages in the way humans do.
 Language is the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) which bridges different forms of knowledge.
 But, by itself, it doesn't necessarily contain sufficient information.
 That's why I'm currently focusing on grounded language learning,